-We get it, you can’t help but feel hungry a few hours after your last meal, but what are those late-night sugary sodas and salty chips doing to your body once you hit the hay and call it a night?
+We get it, you can’t help but feel hungry a few hours after your last meal.
+But, what are those late-night sugary sodas and salty snacks doing to your body once you hit the hay and call it a night?

 It’s Not About What You Eat

-What you eat as a late night snack should be determined by what you’ve eaten throughout the day.
+What you eat as late-night snacks should be determined by what you’ve eaten throughout the day.
 The recommended daily caloric intake is between 1800 and 2400 calories for college students.
-If you wake up at 8 AM and don’t roll into bed until around 1:00 AM, you’re extending the hours of a typical day, making it a lot easier to consume more than the recommended number of calories in your day.
+If you wake up at 8 AM and don’t roll into bed until around 1:00 AM, you’re extending the hours of a typical day.
+That makes it a lot easier to consume more than the recommended number of calories in your day.

-Throughout your body’s sleep period, your metabolism will decrease around 35%.
-This isn’t something you can control while you sleep, but you can control what you put into your body to make the most out of those calories that are being burned.
+Throughout your body’s sleep period, your metabolism decreases by around 35%.
+This isn’t something you can control while you sleep.
+However, you can control what you put into your body to make the most out of those calories.

 Proteins vs. Sugars and Salts